Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 But he has.
 He even prevented the issue from causing future loss of productivity.

 depends on how you set goals.
-(Score:2)
+(Score:5, Insightful)

+Or you can set goals, track them in a ticket system, and evaluate results based on what your users and teesters see and want.
+Call people in for meetings when there are big events, but otherwise keep your hand off the phone and use something called trust to ensure your programmers are "doing a good job" once the code is ready.

+Standup is "Yesterday I did story 289, users will be able to customiz

 Evaluate the code (Score:1)